Assessing External Validity Over Worst-case Subpopulations: Empirical results

 \subsection{Welfare attitudes experiment}

-A large group of Americans harbor antipathy towards programs labeled ``welfare'', a phenomenon that has generated much interest in political science.
+A large group of Americans harbors antipathy towards programs labeled ``welfare,'' a phenomenon that has generated much interest.
 We are interested in measuring how seemingly insubstantial wording changes in the description of social welfare programs affect public support.
-Disdain towards ``welfare'' have been associated with racist stereotypes towards welfare recipients~\citep{Gilens09, HenryReWe04, Federico04}, and political ideology~\citep{KluegelSm86, BullockWiLi03}.
+Disdain towards ``welfare'' has been associated with racist stereotypes towards welfare recipients~\citep{HenryReWe04, Federico04} and political ideology~\citep{KluegelSm86}.
 Previous works have observed substantial heterogeneity with respect to variables such as level of racism, education levels, and political leanings~\citep{Jacoby00, Federico04, GreenKe12}.

-We look at an experiment on welfare attitudes in the General Social Survey (GSS) from 1986 to 2010, using data processed by~\citet{GreenKe12}.
-We are interested in the proportion of respondents stating that ``too much'' is being spent on either ``welfare'' (treatment) or ``assistance to the poor'' (control), where both questions about public spending are identical except for the wording change.
+We study an experiment on welfare attitudes in the General Social Survey (GSS) from 1986 to 2010~\citep{GreenKe12}.
+We focus on the binary outcome indicating whether the respondents state too much is being spent on either ``welfare'' (treatment) or ``assistance to the poor'' (control).
+Both questions about public spending are identical except for the wording change.
 Covariates include attitude towards Blacks, political views, party identification, educational attainment, and age; there are $n = 20,783$ data points, and $d = 22$ covariates.
-Although this is a randomized experiment, to illustrate flexibility of our estimators we estimate the propensity score using a logistic regression with elastic net regularization as if it was unknown.
+To illustrate the flexibility of our estimation approach, we estimate the propensity score using a logistic regression with elastic net regularization as if it was unknown.
 (We observe similar results when we use the true propensity score $\pprop(X) \equiv \half$.)